chiyodad/cbeams.github.io/_drafts/epoch.md

 -----

 ### etime
-[`etime`](tk) is a shell script I wrote to automate the process of calculating the minutes since a personal epoch.
+[`etime`](https://github.com/cbeams/chris.beams.io/blob/master/etime) is a shell script I wrote to automate the process of calculating the minutes since a personal epoch.
 It's very basic at the moment.
 I use it to populate the `timestamp:` element of new posts.

 ### vim-jekyll
 The [vim-jekyll](https://github.com/parkr/vim-jekyll) plugin automates the process of creating new Jekyll posts within Vim, complete with metadata, correct file name, etc. It's quite handy.

-I've created a [fork of vim-jekyll](https://github.com/cbeams/vim-jekyll), customzide to use `etime` to populate the `timestamp:` metadata in new posts.
+I've created a [fork of vim-jekyll](https://github.com/cbeams/vim-jekyll), customized to use `etime` to populate the `timestamp:` metadata in new posts.
 I haven't used this a lot in practice yet; I'm sure it'll get further refined.

 As an aside to anyone who wishes to try using the vim-jekyll plugin, I recommend using the [Vundle](https://github.com/gmarik/Vundle.vim) plugin manager.